MicrosoftDocs/cross-device/project-rome-docs/devicerelay/ios/how-to-guides/command-remote-devices-and-apps-ios.md

 It's important to note that a remote launch can target a remote device (in which case the host device will launch the given URI with its default app for that URI scheme) _or_ a specific remote application on that device.

-As the previous section demonstrated, discovery happens at the device level first (an **MCDRemoteSystem** represents a device), but you can call the `getApplications` method on an **MCDRemoteSystem** instance to get an array of **MCDRemoteSystemApplication** objects, which represent apps on the remote device that have been registered to use the Connected Devices Platform (just as you registered your own app in the preliminary steps above).
-Both **MCDRemoteSystem** and **MCDRemoteSystemApplication** can be used to construct a **MCDRemoteSystemConnectionRequest**, which is what is needed to launch a URI.
+As the previous section demonstrated, discovery happens at the device level first (an **MCDRemoteSystem** represents a device), but you can call the `getApplications` method on an **MCDRemoteSystem** instance to get an array of **MCDRemoteSystemApp** objects, which represent apps on the remote device that have been registered to use the Connected Devices Platform (just as you registered your own app in the preliminary steps above).
+Both **MCDRemoteSystem** and **MCDRemoteSystemApp** can be used to construct a **MCDRemoteSystemConnectionRequest**, which is what is needed to launch a URI.

 The following code from the sample shows the remote launching of a URI over a connection request.